PTSD Compensation Claim Lawyers | PTSD Payouts Australia

 General PTSD includes things like nightmares, flashbacks and heightened anxiety, while CPTSD includes emotional regulation problems like dissociation and interpersonal issues.

 The duration of PTSD varies depending on a few factors.
 Thankfully, some people recover from this debilitating condition within a few months, while for others, it can last for many years.
-According to the National Centre for PTSD, symptoms typically start within a month of the traumatic incident.
-When your symptoms are still with you after a month and seriously disrupt your work and home life, you could have PTSD, and you should get immediate medical help.

 In Australia, chronic and long-lasting PTSD is considered a disability for compensation eligibility.
 Moreover, this mental health condition is covered by the NDIS when it is deemed a psychosocial disability that is likely to be lifelong.